cloudera/CML_llm-hol/README.md

 **Loading Pinecone**
 In this exercise, we'll look at a number of ways to populate our vector database.
 One approach is to do this through a script - pinecone_vectordb_insert.py

 Although effective, a more automated way of doing this is to create a job.
 So that say after each time you've scraped new data, you can in turn populate the vector db.
-A CML job can be created a number of ways, but an automated way to to do this through an API.
+A CML job can be created a number of ways.
+We will start , but an automated way to to do this through an API.
 We'll look at this now through a jupyter notebook.
 For this look at the file called 'create_pinecone.ipynb'.
 Go through the notebook and run the cells.

 You've now succesfully created a new job and run it as well.
 By looking at your project's job section you should see a new job created that starts with "Populate Pinecone Vector DB ... "